cchitsiang/awesome-stars/topics.md

 - [myvin/quietweather](https://github.com/myvin/quietweather) - :sunny: Develop a weather wechat mini program application in two days - 两天撸一个天气应用微信小程序
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
 It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
 It guides merchants to
 - [jaswdr/faker](https://github.com/jaswdr/faker) - :rocket: Ultimate fake data generator for Go with zero dependencies
+- [mlflow/mlflow](https://github.com/mlflow/mlflow) - The open source developer platform to build AI/LLM applications and models with confidence.
+Enhance your AI applications with end-to-end tracking, observability, and evaluations, all in one integrated
 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
 - [tailwarden/komiser](https://github.com/tailwarden/komiser) - Open-source cloud-environment inspector.
 Supporting AWS, GCP, Azure, and more!
 Your cloud resources will have nowhere to hide!
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.